edgi-govdata-archiving/overview/proposal-EDGI_ML_project.md

 Undergraduate Researcher, Visvesvaraya National Institute of Technology

-- Relation Extraction from Scientific Text using Recurrent Neural Networks:
+- Relation Extraction from Scientific Text using Recurrent Neural Networks :
   - Currently working with a team to make a relation extractor for scientific text using deep recurrent neural networks.
   - Working with Tensorflow and exploring its features.
-- Transient Instability Prediction using Decision Trees:
+- Transient Instability Prediction using Decision Trees :
   - Currently working on a decision tree classifier which will determine the stability of a system based on its electrical and mechanical properties.
   - Plan to use this model on the data from a certain region of the Indian National Grid.